idfix007/idfix007/README.md

-- 👋 @idfix007, French researcher in CyberSec.
+- 👋 @idfix007, French Pentester & researcher in CyberSec
-- 👀 I’m interested in Cybersecurity, hacking & Developpement
 -
 - 🌱 Do not learn to Hack , hack to learn !!!!!
 -